2025 AHL Skills Competition

 The 2025 AHL All-Star Classic is right around the corner and with the league’s marquee midseason event on the way, FloHockey is breaking down the rosters for each division for the midseason event that features the AHL All-Star Skills Competition on Feb.
 2 and the AHL All-Star Challenge on Feb.
 3.

 The North Division roster can flat-out score, a definite advantage in 3-on-3 hockey that rewards speed and skill rather than systems or defensive play.
-With three players on the roster, the Cleveland Monsters will supply much of that offense, starting with AHL leading scorer Luca Del Bel Belluz (17-20-37) and the top-scoring rookie defenseman, Denton Mateychuk (9-16-25)

-Let’s examine the North Division further.
+Let’s examine the North Division further, player-by-player.

 North Division Forwards